julius-ek-hub/excel-automation/README.md

 Only to whom it concerns.

-A program that compares 2 excel/csv files and makes changes on one depending on the other.
+A program that compares a master file with multiple scan files and makes changes on the master file depending on the scan files.
+Only works for .xlsx and .csv files

 [Download](https://github.com/julius-ek-hub/excel-automation/raw/main/dist/auto-excel.exe "Click to download executable") the executable that would run on Windows OS only.
 (Found in [dist folder](https://github.com/julius-ek-hub/excel-automation/tree/main/dist))